 Expectation management and marketing are continuous and not a one-time affair

 Solution: Manage expectations by agreeing on objectives and metrics.
 Use marketing to identify, anticipate and satisfy customer value in an ongoing manner.
-Expectation management and marketing are continuous and not a one-time affair.
+Expectation management and marketing are continuous efforts, not a one-time affair.